• Skip to primary navigation

 pocket foil closed ready to go on the grill

 Start by cutting a double layer of heavy-duty aluminum foil.
-Don’t use the thin foil, otherwise the contents of your packet may end up on the bottom of your barbeque.
+Don’t use the thin foil, otherwise, the contents of your packet may end up on the bottom of your barbecue.
 Pile your veggies, potatoes, and tofu in the middle of the foil, drizzle on some olive oil, and season with an Asian spice mix to taste.

 Here comes the best part.
 Place the packets on the grill on medium-high for about 10 minutes.
 Because the food is contained in the foil, you won’t even have to clean your grill when they’re done.
 Once the packets are cooked through, remove them from the heat.